ClusterWS/cWS/README.md

     socket.on('pong', () => { });

     /**
-      * on 'ping' will only when ping is received (on clint side) */ socket.on('ping', () => { });
+      * on 'ping' will only be called on clint side when ping is received */ socket.on('ping', () => { });